 Follow all directions given to you by your doctor or pharmacist carefully.
 They may differ from the information contained in this leaflet.

 If you do not understand the instructions on the box/bottle, ask your doctor or pharmacist for help.

 How much to take

 The dose of ESOMEPRAZOLE APOTEX tablets is usually 20 mg or 40 mg a day depending on what condition you are being treated for and how severe it is.

 Swallow ESOMEPRAZOLE APOTEX tablets whole with a glass of water.
 Do not crush or chew the tablets.
 If the tablets are chewed or crushed they will not work properly.

-If you have difficulty swallowing the tablets:
+If you have difficulty swallowing

 - Place the tablet in half a glass of non-carbonated water.
 Mineral water or other liquids are not suitable

 - Gently mix the tablet and water by stirring, taking care not to crush the tablet